Andres-Navarro-Torres/spec-p6-retroauricular-system/firmware/sensor_node/README.md

 The Sensor Node:

-1. Acquires PPG data from the MAX30102.
+1. Acquires PPG data from the MAX30102 sensor via I2C.
-2. Acquires inertial data from the MPU6050.
+2. Acquires inertial data (accelerometer and gyroscope) from the MPU6050 via I2C.
-3. Generates device timestamps.
+3. Generates high-resolution device timestamps using FreeRTOS timer ticks.
-4. Packages multiple samples into ESP-NOW data packets.
+4. Packages five samples into structured ESP-NOW data packets to optimize wireless bandwidth.
-5. Transmits data wirelessly to the Coordinator.
+5. Transmits data wirelessly to the Coordinator using ESP-NOW in a star network topology.
-6. Receives control commands from the Coordinator.
+6. Receives control commands from the Coordinator (Start, Stop, and Calibration routines).
-7. Reports battery voltage.
+7. Monitors and reports battery voltage through an integrated ADC voltage divider.

-## Firmware
+## Firmware & FreeRTOS Architecture

-The firmware uses FreeRTOS-based concurrent tasks for sensor acquisition and system management.
+The firmware is built on FreeRTOS for concurrent multitasking and real-time management:

+- Dedicated task handling inertial data acquisition.
+- Dedicated task handling PPG FIFO reading and polling.
+- Dedicated task monitoring battery voltage status.
+- Hardware abstraction and shared protocol definitions managed through common_definitions.h.

 ## Sampling

-The target acquisition rate is 50 Hz for PPG and inertial data.
+The target acquisition rate is 50 Hz for PPG and inertial measurements.

 Five samples are grouped into each data packet before wireless transmission.

 ## Communication

-Communication with the Coordinator is performed using ESP-NOW.
+Communication with the Coordinator is performed using ESP-NOW over Wi-Fi STA mode (channel configured via common definitions).

-The Sensor Node transmits measurement data to the Coordinator and receives control commands from it.
+The Sensor Node transmits structured data packets to the Coordinator and listens for incoming control packets.

 ## Hardware documentation

 The complete hardware design, including PCB files, schematic, Gerber files, and bill of materials, is available in:

-`/hardware/sensor_node/`
+/hardware/sensor_node/

 ## Configuration

-Network configuration parameters are currently defined in the shared firmware definitions.
+Network configuration parameters, device MAC addresses, and operational constants are defined in the shared firmware definitions file:

-See:

-`/firmware/common/common_definitions.h`
+/firmware/common/common_definitions.h

 ## Reproduction

 To reproduce a Sensor Node:

-1. Manufacture the PCB.
+1. Manufacture the custom FR4 PCB using the provided Gerber files.
-2. Assemble the listed components.
+2. Solder the surface-mount components (bottom layer SMT assembly) and assemble the XIAO ESP32-C6 microcontroller and auxiliary switches (top layer).
+3. Connect the 3.7V 100 mAh LiPo battery and power switch.
-3. Program the XIAO ESP32-C6 with the Sensor Node firmware.
+4. Program the XIAO ESP32-C6 with the Sensor Node firmware (sensor_node.ino).
-4. Configure the ESP-NOW network parameters.
+5. Configure the ESP-NOW network parameters and MAC addresses in common_definitions.h.
-5. Verify communication with the Coordinator.
+6. Verify wireless communication and calibration with the Coordinator.
-6. Verify PPG and IMU acquisition before deployment.
+7. Verify PPG and IMU acquisition before final mechanical casing integration.